ElaLakshya/cryptonite_taskphase_lakshya/pondering_PATH.md

 In this puzzle we changed the rm command itself!
 We switched the path of rm to the same as our path command which reads out our flag.

+The command used was

+"read flag < /flag
+echo $flag"
 ```